 "I wonder – have you been stared at today?
 I mean, really stared at so you feel uncomfortable and judged?
 Have you been ignored in a shop?
 Has someone refused to talk to you and spoken to your partner instead?
-All of these thing have happened to me countless times in the last two years and they could happen again today.
+All of these thing have happened to me countless times in the last 2 years and they could happen again today.
 It’s made me feel very low and very lonely."

 A traumatic time

 "I went through a traumatic time, starting when my hearing went.
 I had to cope with other worrying symptoms too like problems walking, slurring my words and blurred vision.
 Dealing with just one of these difficulties was a challenge, never mind all of them – especially when I didn’t know what the cause was."

 "Worse still, people started to treat me in ways I just wasn’t prepared for."

 "I started using a wheelchair when I went out and I couldn’t believe how many people stared at me.
 I felt like I was being judged and it made me feel angry and upset."

 "One day, when I was with my husband, he politely asked a woman in a shop to let us pass by with me in my wheelchair.
 She reacted badly, giving my husband a nasty look – he found himself apologising even though we hadn’t done anything wrong."